-When deciding whether to use any restraint, officers should carefully balance officer safety concerns with factors that include but are not limited to:
+When deciding whether to use any restraint, officers should carefully balance officer safety concerns with factors that include, but are not limited to:

-- The circumstances or crime leading to the arrest. - The demeanor and behavior of the arrested person. - The age and health of the person. - Whether the person is known to be pregnant. - Whether the person has a hearing or speaking disability.
+- The circumstances or crime leading to the arrest. - The demeanor and behavior of the arrested person. - The age and health of the person. - Whether the person is known to be pregnant. (or expressly indicates they are pregnant) - Whether the person has a hearing or speaking disability.
 In such cases, consideration should be given, safety permitting, to handcuffing to the front in order to allow the person to sign or write notes. - Whether the person has any other apparent disability.